PetarPeychev/test-signer-service/README.md

      -d '{"answers": [{"question": "Whats the best programming language?", "answer": "Go"}]}'
 ```

+Return codes:
+`200 OK` if signing is successfull
+`400 Bad Request` if body or userID is the wrong format
+`401 Unauthorized` if JWT isn't valid or userID doesn't match
+`500 Internal Server Error` for any server issues

 ### Verify Signature (GET /api/v1/users/{userID}/signatures/{signatureID})

 Doesn't require a JWT, just send a GET request to fetch the signed test for a specific user: